MarwaneF98/gemini-math-grader/README.md

 ## 🧠 How it Works Under the Hood
  1. **Splitting:** The script slices the original image horizontally into a "Top Half" and "Bottom Half" (with slight overlap) to maintain maximum detail for the vision model.
  2. **Prompting:** It sends the chunks to Gemini 2.5 Flash with a strict prompt, forcing the AI to return a validated JSON array containing is_correct (boolean), feedback (short string), and box_2d (normalized coordinates).
- 3. **Drawing (Pass 1 & 2):** Using the Pillow library, the script first maps out where all the equations are.
+ 3. **Drawing:** Using the Pillow library, the script first maps out where all the equations are.
 Then, it draws thick green checkmarks next to correct steps, and red outlines with wrapped text feedback near incorrect steps.
  4. **Stamping:** The script tallies the correct steps to calculate a score out of 20.
-It then scans the image using a grid-search algorithm to find the closest un-annotated area (usually the top right) to draw a red circular stamp with the final grade.
+It then scans the image using a grid-search algorithm to find the closest un-annotated area (usually near the top right) to draw a red circular stamp with the final grade.
 ## 📄 License
 This project is licensed under the MIT License.
-Feel free to use, modify, and distribute it as you see fit!
+Feel free to use, modify, and distribute it!
 ```

 ```